Interview with Eero Mäki-Lohiluoma, Quality Assurance Manager and Qualified Person at Orion Corporation

 In our recent co-creation project with Orion Pharma, we discovered how to use Machine Learning to extract and utilize relevant product quality information in Pharma industry manufacturing.

-In this blog post Timo Heikkinen, CEO and Co-Founder at Top Data Science, is interviewing Eero Mäki-Lohiluoma, Quality Assurance Manager and Qualified Person, who is one of the project leaders at Orion Pharma.
+In this blog post Timo Heikkinen, former CEO and Co-Founder at Top Data Science, is interviewing Eero Mäki-Lohiluoma, Quality Assurance Manager and Qualified Person, who is one of the project leaders at Orion Pharma.

 As part of his Industrial Pharmacy Specialisation Studies, Eero was the main author for the publication called: ‘Use of machine learning in prediction of granule particle size distribution and tablet tensile strength in commercial pharmaceutical manufacturing’.
 This novel publication will be released on ‘International Journal of Pharmaceutics’, Volume 609, 20 November 2021, 121146